-Workers must have access to the NMSU CHP.
-The OSHA Lab Standard requires employers with laboratories that meet the definition of a "laboratory" under the OSHA Laboratory Standard to have a written CHP.
-This plan fulfills this regulatory requirement for NMSU, as an institution.
-The latest revision of the core NMSU CHP is located on the EHS&RM website.
-Depending on how each unit is managed, each department, administrative unit or laboratory should also add department and laboratory-specific safety information as appendices or other inform workers where the department information is located.
+Workers must have access to this plan.
+The OSHA Lab Standard requires employers with laboratories that meet the definition of a "laboratory" under the OSHA Laboratory Standard to have a written Chemical Hygiene Plan.
+This plan fulfills the regulatory requirement for NMSU.
+The latest revision of the core NMSU Chemical Hygiene Plan can be downloaded at on the EHS&RM website.
+Depending on how each unit is managed, each department, administrative unit or laboratory may add department and laboratory-specific safety information as appendices to the core plan.

-3. OSHA Permissible Exposure Limits (PELs)
+2. Permissible Exposure Limits (OSHA PELs)